 Structured Data Markup Help– Not sure how to start structuring your content.
 Then use this tool to create the right structure.
 If you need help creating the schema content, you can either use the Google Markup Helper or WordPress users can the Schema Plugin.

 Google My Business- Do you have a local business with a storefront?
 Then getting search traffic is more than just creating content for your site.
 You also want to be found on Google Maps and Google Plus Local.
 Manage these features through Google My Business.
-If you face any difficulties when claiming your business on GMB, reach out to our local SEO reseller agency.
+If you face any difficulties when claiming your business on GMB, reach out to our local SEO agency.

 Page Speed Insights- A final thought for your search engine traffic.
 Speed matters!
 25% of visitors leave a site that takes longer than 4 seconds to load.
 That is why you should use Page Speed Insights to ensure your speed is up to snuff with Google’s standards.

 If you have a WordPress site, consider using WP Super Cache and WP Image Shrinker to improve your website speed.
 By caching your site, you save time that the server normally has to use to pull up your website.
 Plus, images take up a lot of space on your server.
 Therefore, they can slow down the website loading.
 The Image Shrinker removes the amount of data loaded each time a visitor comes to the site.

 Whoo!
 That is a lot of information to digest.
 Google Webmaster Tools is a very important part of your search marketing.
-In essence, it gives you a pulse to what works and does not work in your marketing.
+In essence, it gives you a pulse on what works and does not work in your marketing.

 If you need help with that information, then feel free to contact our SEO agency in Sydney to determine how to use your Google Webmaster Tools properly for your search engine traffic.